 "Before, it was a few kids so if your operations are not that good, you can get away with it," Njiru said.
 "Now everything has to be done perfectly.
 Trucks have to leave on time.
 Food quality is such a focus for us because we don’t want to deliver food that causes kids to be sick."

 "When you’re running a bigger production, it’s easier for things to slip, you have more staff, so make sure you’re on top of everything," she added.

 Seamless transactions and data collection has allowed the Food for Education team to go from serving a few hundred kids to several thousand without skipping a beat.

 Providing lunch to students isn’t glamorous.
 Kids line up to get bowls of lentils and vegetables, rich in nutrients.
 Once a week, they are served meat.
 Yet when Njiru discusses her work, she speaks in revolutionary terms.
 She’s working to break the chains of poverty and end the injustice of hunger.
 She’s empowering kids to reach their full potential, and elevating the status of an otherwise neglected issue like nutrition.

-Even if Food for Education was still only feeding 25 kids, it would have a transformative impact.
+Even if Food for Education was still feeding just 25 kids, it would have a transformative impact.
 That’s the message that Njiru wants to impart to other activists — no contribution to fighting poverty is too small; no effort goes unnoticed.

 "I didn’t start by helping 10,000 students," she said.
 "I started with 25."